 Elisa Branda

-Hello my Name Is Elisa Branda and are Admin Founder and Sole Author of NuvolediBellezza.
+Hello my Name Is Elisa Branda and are Admin Founder and sole Author of NuvolediBellezza.
 I have always been passionate about cosmetics, beauty and make up and have been sharing my passion for beauty online since 2005.
 Although I am a freelance architect, I have chosen to dedicate myself entirely to the world of beauty.
-I am proud to say that NuvolediBellezza is not only an expression of my passion for the world of beauty, but it is also a unique, free and independent online beauty magazine, created and carried forward far from the influence of networks, editorial groups or audience exchanges.
-In addition to NuvolediBellezza I also created BlueClouds, born as an online perfumery in 2017 and transformed into a new online magazine in December 2024.
-Find out more: How the products are tested on NuvolediBellezza
+I am proud to say that NuvolediBellezza It is not only an expression of my passion for the world of beauty, but it is also a unique, free and independent online beauty magazine, created and carried out away from the influence of networks, editorial groups or audience exchanges.
+In addition to NuvolediBellezza I also created NuvoleBlu, born as an online perfumery in 2017 and transformed into a new online magazine in December 2024.
+Find out more: How are products tested on NuvolediBellezza

 0 0 votes